 They want to distinguish themselves from the pack.

-While hundreds of NRMLA members have accumulated continuing education credits, only 106 individuals have had the CRMP bestowed on them since June 2010.
-If you are interested in learning more about the CRMP, please consult the various documents provided on this page.
-Additional questions can be emailed to Darryl Hicks, Vice President of Communications at NRMLA, at email@example.com.
+If you are interested in learning more, please consult the various documents provided on this page.
+Additional questions can be emailed to Darryl Hicks, Vice President of Communications at NRMLA, at firstname.lastname@example.org.

 - CE Tracking Sheet.
 Use this tracking sheet to document courses you take through out the year.

 - Frequently Asked Questions

-- Independent Certification Committee.
+- Independent Certification Committee Roster.
 The ICC is the governing body that oversees the administration of the CRMP credential.

 - Roster of CRMPs.
 The following individuals have earned the designation and are listed on NRMLA’s consumer site, ReverseMortgage.org.

 - Submitting CE Course for Review.
-If you completed a continuing education course that is not on the approved list, please follow these instructions for submitting the course to be reviewed by the Eligibility Committee.
+If you completed a continuing education course that has not been approved by the Independent Certification Committee, please follow these instructions for submitting the course to be reviewed by the Eligibility Committee.